 Just 3 blocks south of Magazine Street, this 2-bedroom Irish Channel apartment is perfect for a small family.
-You’ll have a queen-sized bed in one bedroom and 2 single beds in the other.
-A full kitchen plus washer and dryer means you’ll have all of the amenities as home in this Garden District Airbnb.
+You’ll have a queen-sized bed in one bedroom and two single beds in the other.
+A full kitchen plus a washer and dryer means you’ll have all of the amenities at home in this Garden District Airbnb.
 And they even allow pets!

 Take a walk along Magazine Street and check out the boutique shops and artists’ collectives.
 And head to the Ruby Slipper for their banana fosters French toast or Joey K’s for fried oyster po-boys.
 Both of these family-friendly restaurants are just steps away from your Airbnb!

 You’ll be hard-pressed to find a better value than this 2-bedroom/2-bathroom Airbnb located just south of the Garden District.
-The bedroom on the main floor has 2 single beds – perfect for kids.
+The bedroom on the main floor has two single beds – perfect for kids.
 And downstairs you’ll find a second bedroom with its own bathroom and a queen-sized bed.
-Plus the couch in the living room turns into a bed if you need even more sleeping options.
+Plus, the couch in the living room turns into a bed if you need even more sleeping options.